-- Mentally – Connect by sharing a newspaper article you read, a news commentator you listened to or from a book you are reading.
-Ask him his opinions and listen to them.
-Share a story from your day or ask a question about something that interests him.
+- Mentally – Connect by talking about newspaper article you read, a news commentator you listened to, or a book you are reading.
+Ask your spouse for their opinions and listen to them.
+Share a story from your day or ask a question about something that interests them.

 - Spiritually – Many couples never share on this level even if they share the same faith.
 Spiritual sharing gives a third dimension to a relationship.
 Share a thought or a reading that inspired you.
-Take time to pray for him.
-Let him know you are praying for him.
+Take time to pray for one another, and talk together about how you are praying for each other.
 Pray together if possible.

 Endeavor to connect regularly on all levels.

 These tools all focus on you as the builder.
 It is more important to be the right partner than to have the right partner.
 You can only change you.
 You cannot change your partner; you can only change how you relate to him.